 Child support is not the only financial aspect impacted by the establishment of paternity.
 Other financial matters like life insurance, Social Security benefits, retirement, pension, and inheritance rights come into play in the event something happens to the father.

 If the parents do not live together or are fighting for custody and visitation rights, then establishing paternity may be required before the judge can approve custody or visitation for the father.
 Establishing paternity is essential for fathers to secure parenting time with the child.

 Access to Information

-In the state of Texas, both legal parents have the right to be notified regarding the proceedings of their child.
+In the state of Texas, both legal parents have the right to be notified regarding legal proceedings involving their child.
 These include adoption proceedings, custody hearings, juvenile court proceedings, or criminal proceedings.
 In addition, legal parents have the right to access information about medical, school, and religious records.

-It’s also imperative to establish paternity for the sake of the child’s medical reasons.
-The child or their GP may need to know their medical history from both parents for certain genetic traits or conditions that may affect them.
-In addition, when paternity is confirmed, the father can be able to put the child into his medical coverage policy.
+Establish paternity for the sake of the child’s medical history.
+The child or their doctor may need to know their medical history from both parents for certain genetic traits or conditions that may affect them.
+When paternity is confirmed, the father is also able to add the child to his health and dental insurance policies.